Templar Protocol User Guide

 Configuration

 A market's configuration is immutable after deployment.
-It can be obtained from the market contract by calling the get_configuration
+It can be obtained from the market contract by calling the get_configuration function.

 Example